Administrative Law

 1. Zoning Violations

-- Administrative fine,
+- An administrative fine,

-- Demolition decision,
+- A demolition decision, or

 - Permit cancellation